rapid-sensemaking-framework/cosense/README.md

 These flows can be designed and run on https://app.flowhub.io.
 Download the graph JSON files, and put them in this repo in the `graphs` folder.
 Then, create a JSON template for it and put in the `templates` folder.

-Setup for connection with a rsf noflo server runtime:
+Environment Variable Setup for connection with a rsf noflo server runtime:

-`.env` example:
+`.env-dev` example:

 ```
 RUNTIME_ADDRESS=ws://127.0.0.1:3569